logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 Security-Enhanced Linux (SELinux) is a security architecture for Linux based systems that allows administrators to have more control over who can access the system.

-In systems where SELinux is enabled, Rsyslog is one of the system processes that SELinux protects.
+In systems where SELinux is enabled, rsyslog is one of the system processes that SELinux protects.
 One of the ways SELinux protects the service is by allowing it to only send logs using the standard port, which is 514 UDP.
 To be able to ship logs to Logz.io, you’ll need to modify the current SELinux policy to allow shipping logs using the non-standard port 5000 TCP.

 #### Modify the SELinux policy to allow shipping logs to Logz.io